Dunkettle Interchange: Further changes

 Due to the volumes of traffic using the junction on a daily basis, the National Roads Authority (NRA) and Cork County Council decided that the junction was unfit for purpose.
 Jacobs Engineering was appointed by the NRA to create plans to make the junction free-flow in all movements.
 In June 2011, the NRA presented five different solutions to create a free-flow junction, and in 2013, a scheme was approved by the planning board.

 By September 2015, a Capital Investment Plan was unveiled by the Irish government, which secured funding for the interchange.
 By July 2018, Sisk had been selected by Transport Infrastructure Ireland (TII) as the main contractor.

 The rebuilt Dunkettle Interchange was officially opened by Tánaiste Micheál Martin on the 12 February 2024.
 The new development includes four roundabouts.
 The upgrade has also involved the installation of digital signage on the approach to the interchange and the N40 to provide information to drivers around journey times and traffic issues.

+Proposed railway station

+In the mid-2020's Irish Rail announced plans to develop a park and ride railway station in the area.